 Subject to provisions of Section 121.091, Florida Statutes, the Defined Retirement Option Program (the "DROP") permits employees eligible for normal retirement under the FRS to defer receipt of monthly benefit payments while continuing employment with an FRS employer.
 An employee may participate in the DROP for a period not to exceed 60 months while the member's benefits accumulate in the FRS Trust Fund.
 Authorized instructional personnel may participate in the DROP for up to 36 additional months beyond their initial 60-month participation period.
 During the period of DROP participation, deferred monthly benefits are held in the FRS Trust Fund and accrue interest.
-As of June 30, 2018, the FRS Trust Fund held \$2,432,971,600 in accumulated benefits and interest for 36,001 DROP participants.
-Of those 36,001 DROP Participants, 34,173 were active in DROP with balances totaling \$2,185,360,679.
-The remaining participants were no longer active in the DROP and had balances totaling \$247,610,920 to be processed after June 30, 2018.
+As of June 30, 2019, the FRS Trust Fund held \$2,542,917,693 in accumulated benefits and interest for 33,490 DROP participants.
+Of those 33,490 DROP Participants, 31,749 were active in DROP with balances totaling \$2,277,211,830.
+The remaining participants were no longer active in the DROP and had balances totaling \$277,211,830 to be processed after June 30, 2019.

 The Retiree Health Insurance Subsidy ("HIS") Program is a cost-sharing multiple-employer defined benefit pension plan established under Section 112.363, Florida Statutes.
 The benefit is a monthly payment to assist retirees of State-administered retirement systems in paying their health insurance costs and is administered by the Division of Retirement within the Department of Management Services.
-Beginning July 1, 2002, eligible retirees and beneficiaries received a monthly HIS payment equal to the number of years of creditable service completed at the time of retirement multiplied by \$5.
-The payments are at least \$30 but not more than \$150 per month, pursuant to Section 112.363, Florida Statutes.
+For the fiscal year ended June 30, 2019, eligible retirees and beneficiaries received a monthly HIS payment equal to the number of years of creditable service completed at the time of retirement, with a minimum HIS payment of \$30 and a maximum HIS payment of \$150 per month, pursuant to Section 112.363, Florida Statutes.
 To be eligible to receive a HIS benefit, a retiree under a State-administered retirement system must provide proof of health insurance coverage, which can include Medicare.

 The HIS Program is funded by required contributions from FRS participating employers as set by the Legislature.
 Employer contributions are a percentage of gross compensation for all active FRS members.
-Beginning July 1, 2015, the contribution rate was 1.66% of payroll pursuant to Section 112.363, Florida Statutes.
+For the fiscal year ended June 30, 2019, the contribution rate was 1.66% of payroll pursuant to Section 112.363, Florida Statutes.
 HIS contributions are deposited in a separate trust fund from which HIS payments are authorized.
 HIS benefits are not guaranteed and are subject to annual legislative appropriation.
 In the event the legislative appropriation or available funds fail to provide full subsidy benefits to all participants, the legislature may reduce or cancel HIS payments.

 Participating employers must comply with the statutory contribution requirements.
 Section 121.031(3), Florida Statutes, requires an annual actuarial valuation of the FRS Pension Plan, which is provided to the Florida Legislature as guidance for funding decisions.
 Employer contribution rates under the uniform rate structure (a blending of both the FRS Pension Plan and FRS Investment Plan rates) are recommended by the actuary but set by the Florida Legislature.
 Statutes require that any unfunded actuarial liability ("UAL") be amortized within 30 plan years and any surplus amounts available to offset total retirement system costs are to be amortized over a 10-year rolling period on a level-dollar basis.
-The balance of legally required reserves at June 30, 2018 was \$161,196,880,609.
+As of June 30, 2019, the balance of legally required reserves for all defined benefit pension plans was \$163,573,726,217.
 These funds were reserved to provide for total current and future benefits, refunds and administration of the FRS Pension Plan.